alekdavis/PlexBackup/README.md

 - _OnRestoreError_: receive notifications about failed restore operations only
 - _OnRestoreSuccess_: receive notifications about failed restore operations only

-To receive a copy of the log file along with the email notification, use the _SendLogFile_ parameter with one of the following values:
+To receive a copy of the log file along with the email notification, set the _SendLogFile_ parameter to:

-- _Never_: by default, the log file will not be sent as an email message attachment
+- _Never_: the log file will not be sent as an email message attachment (default)
 - _Always_: the log file will be sent always
-- _OnSuccess_: only receive the copy of the log file if an error occurs
+- _OnError_: only receive the copy of the log file if an error occurs
-- _OnSuccess: only receive the copy of the log file if no errors occur
+- _OnSuccess_: only receive the copy of the log file if no errors occur

 #### SMTP server
 When sending email notifications, Plex backup will need to know how to connect to the SMTP server.
 You can specify the server via the `SmtpServer` parameter, such as: `-SmtpServer smtp.gmail.com `.
-If the server is using a non-default SMTP port, use the ~Port` parameter to specify the port, such as; `-Port 587`.
+If the server is using a non-default SMTP port, use the `Port` parameter to specify the port, such as; `-Port 587`.
 If you want your message to be sent over encrypted (SSL) channel, set the `UseSsl` switch.

 #### SMTP credentials
 If your SMTP server does not require explicit authentication, use the `Anonymous` switch to tell PlexBackup to ignore explicit credentials; otherwise, you can ask the script to prompt you for credentials by setting the `PromptForCredentials` switch.
 If you want these credentials saved in a file (with password encrypted using the computer- and user-specific key) so you do not need to enter them every time the script runs, use the `SaveCredentials` switch.
 You can specify the path to the credential file via the `CredentialFile` parameters but if you don't, the script will try to use the default file named after the running script with the `.xml` extension, such as `PlexBackup.psq.xml`.
 You can also generate the credential file in advance by running the following PowerShell command: